Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

   - On Windows: venv\Scripts\activate
   - On Mac/Linux: source venv/bin/activate

-5. Install all required packages by running: pip install -r requirements.txt
+3. Install all required packages by running: pip install -r requirements.txt

-6. Run the file 'nattawut_credit_risk_refactored.py' with Python.
+4. Run the file 'nattawut_credit_risk_refactored.py'.

-7. After it runs, check the console output for summary results.
+5. After it runs, check the console output for summary results.

-8. Open the folder credit_risk_outputs.
+6. Open the folder credit_risk_outputs.
 You will find:

 - dashboard_xxxxx.html (interactive dashboard, open in a web browser)

-- summary_metrics.csv (summary data)
+- summary_metrics.txt (summary_report)

 - credit_risk_cover.png (cover visualization image)

-9. If you want static images from Plotly charts, make sure kaleido is correctly installed. <p><p/>
+7. If you want static images from Plotly charts, make sure kaleido is correctly installed.

-10. Save results: click the camera icon on any picture to save it, or take a screenshot of the whole page (use Print Screen on Windows or Cmd+Shift+3 on macOS).
+8. Save results: click the camera icon or take a screenshot of the whole page (use Print Screen on Windows or Cmd+Shift+3 on macOS).

 ***Tips:***
 -